FrenchYeti/dexcalibur/README.md

 ### A.1 New install

 Ensure following dependencies are installed :
 - NodeJS 12.x LTS (upper non-LTS versions can cause issues during installation if there is not prebuilt binaries for frida-node, see [Issue #27](https://github.com/FrenchYeti/dexcalibur/issues/27).
-Else, you can rebuild frida-node)
+Else, you can rebuild frida-node).
+To install a specific version, [NVM](https://github.com/nvm-sh/nvm) can be useful: e.g. `nvm install 12.20.0`.
 - Java >= 8
+- Frida tools on the host (typically using `pip install frida-tools`)

 Run command: